 If the field you’re in now is one you plan to stay in, then it’s worth your time and energy to become the best at what you do.
 Daniel Coyle’s books “The Talent Code” and “Little Book of Talent” are two great resources for learning how to build expertise efficiently to maximize your time.

-If the field you’re in now isn’t one you want to stay in, then analyze which skills will be useful in the field you want to go into.
-Skills such as strong communication, leadership, team building, negotiating, business writing, and public speaking are valuable in a wide variety of different fields.
+If the field you’re in now isn’t one you want to stay in, then analyze which skills will be useful in the field into which you want to go.
+Skills such as strong communication, leadership, team building, emotional intelligence, negotiating, business writing, and public speaking are valuable in a wide variety of fields.
+You can also focus on building other highly valuable soft skills such as conflict management, time management, and persuasion skills.
 So focus on strengthening the skills you’ll use in your next career or business venture to build your confidence and marketability.

 4. Learn a New Skill

 Another great way to invest in yourself is to keep learning throughout your life.
 Learning a new skill not only keeps your mind sharp, but it also adds yet another tool you can use to perform better in your career, qualify for a promotion, or even start your own business.